tidepool-org/uploader/lib/drivers/docs/animasPingAndVibe.md

 - Flat-rate basals are terminated after five days.
 - To calculate percentages for temp basals, you need to know the active basal schedule at the time.
 It's not enough to look at the previous or next basal, as those may be zero/suspended.
 The Animas data model does not tell us which scheduled basal is being suppressed, and also does not provide a history of active basal schedules.
 - A basal is categorized as suspended basal if its rate is zero and its start falls within a suspend/resume event.
 As only the 30 most recent suspend/resume events are stored, we can't be sure if older basals with zero rate are suspends or not.
-- As device needs to be suspended before uploading, we always have the final (most recent) basal and its duration.
+- As the device needs to be suspended before uploading, we always have the final (most recent) basal and its duration.

 #### Boluses

   - `[x]` normal bolus
     - `[x]` amount of insulin delivered
     - `[x]` amount of insulin delivery programmed (if differs from actual delivery, in case of bolus interruption, cancellation, etc.)
-  - `[x]` extended bolus
+  - `[ ]` extended bolus
-    - `[x]` amount of insulin delivered
+    - `[ ]` amount of insulin delivered
-    - `[x]` duration of insulin delivery
+    - `[ ]` duration of insulin delivery
-    - `[x]` amount of insulin delivery programmed (if differs from actual delivery, in case of bolus interruption, cancellation, etc.)
+    - `[ ]` amount of insulin delivery programmed (if differs from actual delivery, in case of bolus interruption, cancellation, etc.)
-    - `[x]` duration of insulin delivery programmed (if differs from actual duration, in case of bolus interruption, cancellation, etc.)
+    - `[ ]` duration of insulin delivery programmed (if differs from actual duration, in case of bolus interruption, cancellation, etc.)
-    - `[?]` extended bolus that crosses midnight is split into two records
+    - `[ ]` extended bolus that crosses midnight is split into two records
   - `[x]` combo/dual bolus
     - `[ ]` amount of insulin delivered - immediate (normal)
     - `[ ]` amount of insulin delivered - extended
     - `[x]` duration of extended insulin delivery
     - `[ ]` amount of immediate insulin delivery programmed (if differs from actual delivery, in case of bolus interruption, cancellation, etc.)
-    - `[?]` amount of extended insulin delivery programmed (if differs from actual delivery, in case of bolus interruption, cancellation, etc.)
+    - `[ ]` amount of extended insulin delivery programmed (if differs from actual delivery, in case of bolus interruption, cancellation, etc.)
     - `[ ]` duration of extended insulin delivery programmed (if differs from actual duration, in case of bolus interruption, cancellation, etc.)
-    - `[?]` extended portion of combo bolus that crosses midnight is split into two records
+    - `*[?]` extended portion of combo bolus that crosses midnight is split into two records
   - bolus cancellations/interruptions
     - `[ ]` represented by a separate event in the device's data log OR
     - `[x]` result in modifications to a bolus event in the device's data log